-Estonian beliefs and rituals carried on by jaanipäev
+Estonian beliefs and rituals continued by jaanipäev

-Along with Christmas, jaaniõhtu (Midsummer Eve 23 June) and jaanipäev (Midsummer Day, St John’s Day 24 June) are the most important holidays in the Estonian calendar – people around the country will gather with their families, or at larger events to celebrate with singing, dancing and lighting the bonfires, as Estonians have done for centuries.*
+Along with Christmas, jaaniõhtu (Midsummer Eve 23 June) and jaanipäev (Midsummer Day, St John’s Day 24 June) are the most important holidays in the Estonian calendar – people all over the country will gather with their families, or at larger events to celebrate with singing, dancing and lighting the bonfires, as Estonians have done for centuries.*

 Following pagan rituals